Denmark and Netherlands pledge to give F-16 fighter jets to Ukraine as Zelenskyy visits

 In the city of Kursk, five people were wounded when a Ukrainian drone hit a train station, regional Gov. Roman Starovoit said.
 Kursk is the capital of the western region of the same name, which borders Ukraine.

-Ukrainian authorities, who generally avoid commenting on attacks on Russian soil, didn’t say whether it launched the attacks.
+Ukrainian authorities, who generally avoid commenting on attacks on Russian soil, didn’t say whether Ukraine had any involvement.

 Drone strikes on the Russian border regions are a fairly regular occurrence.
 Attacks deeper inside Russian territory have been on the rise since a drone was destroyed over the Kremlin in early May.
 Successful strikes have exposed the vulnerabilities of Moscow's air defense systems.